TheQuail13/vue-card-carousel/README.md

 # Installation

-Via NPM:

 ```
 npm i vue-card-carousel
 ```

-You can choose to either install globally or locally, as desired:
+You can choose to install either globally or locally:

 Globally: